Open-Wide/alfresco-etl-connector/etlconnector-alfresco/README.md

    * run Ant on the given build.xml
    * the ETL Connector Server release is in build/export/ , ready to be added to an Alfresco installation
-   * to support a newer version of Alfresco : update ContentImporterComponentBase and ViewParserBase respectively with the newer ImporterComponent and ViewParser source code and reapply changes on them (convert all, resp. some, "private" to "protected") ; also update contentImporterComponent & contentViewParser Spring definitions in talendalfresco-services-context.xml according to their newer versions ; update other alfresco configuration (web.xml, web-client-config-custom.xml and in samples).
+   * to support a newer version of Alfresco : update source overrides to the latest alfresco source code (ImporterComponent -> ContentImporterComponentBase, ViewParser -> ViewParserBase, CommandServlet > ContentImporterCommandServlet) and reapply changes on them (see javadoc) ; also update their Spring bean definitions (contentImporterComponent & contentViewParser) in talendalfresco-services-context.xml according to their newer versions ; update other alfresco configuration (web.xml, web-client-config-custom.xml and in samples).

 Building the ETL client library
    * provide the etlconnector-client Eclipse project with the java 1.5 dependencies